Data this, data that… Big data, new data… Data says, data does..

 An Overview of Commercial Real Estate Data

-Commercial real estate data is an enormously powerful resource—for those in and outside of the industry.
+Commercial real estate data is an enormously powerful resource.

 Brokers, institutional lenders, hedge funds, general contractors… The list of groups that benefit from CRE data is very, very long, as it can serve many different purposes.